episphere/datascience/README.md

 ### Training
 Outreach through Education and development of trans-disciplinary human resources is the third aim of the Data Science Group, and is articulated by weekly [Cloud4Bio Hackathons](https://cloud4bio.github.io) at NCI's Shady Grove campus.
 ### EpiSphere
-The evolution of the Web towards a global data space is opening entirely new opportunities to approach cancer prevention and to understand its natural history.
-This is a technology development particulalry well suited to Epidemiology, at the intersection between the diversity of data types and sensitive governance of data sources.
+The evolution of the Web towards a global data space is opening entirely new opportunities to cancer prevention and to understing its natural history.
+This is a technology development particulalry well suited to Epidemiology, challanged by the widening diversity of data types and increasngly sensitive governance of data sources.
+These former range from digital pathology to wearable devices, while the later stretches from federal and state sponsored reference data sources to consumer-facing services.
+EpiSphere is therefore conceived as an epidemiology approach to the broader [NIH datacommons initiative](https://commonfund.nih.gov/commons) to advance interoperable data ecosystems in a manner that is informed by specific data-intensive projects at [DCEG](https://dceg.cancer.gov).
 ### Members
 * [Jonas Almeida, PhD](https://dceg.cancer.gov/about/staff-directory/almeida-jonas) - senior investigator, Chief Data Scientist.
 * [Daniel Russ, PhD](mailto:druss@mail.nih.gov) - Staff Scientist